 FRAGMENT

 An interesting member type is the template element type.
 The strong type of the i-th, j-th element, for example the velocity in meter per seconds from the quantity library.
-The resulting type is formed by the result type of product of the i-th type of the row indexes by the j-th type of the column indexes.
+The resulting type is formed by the product type of the i-th type of the row indexes by the j-th type of the column indexes.
 Importantly, note that the product template used here is not equivalent to the `std::multiplies` functional structure of the standard library.
 It is instead the resulting type of a multiplication that respect the strong types: the product of two lengths is an area.
-This is an example of the standard library not considering strong type semantic results.
+This is an example of the standard library not equipped with type semantic propagation.
 This alternative product type here is implemented in terms of the resulting type from invoking the call operator of a specialized multiplication structure.
 These abstractions allow for template specializations to resolve the varied use cases of template product types such as the general N-by-M case or decayed use cases for vectors or singleton matrices.
 As an astute observer you may have noted the product of types may not directly support jacobian or information matrices seen in previous approaches.
 We leave this important detail aside today.

 Some Member Variables